Date & Time11:00am, 18 October 2022 - 12:30pm, 18 October 2022

 Previously President of the Australian Council of Trade Unions (ACTU) from 2000 – 2010, Sharan is a passionate advocate and campaigner for social justice, women’s rights, the environment, and labour law reforms, and has led union negotiations on major economic reforms and labour rights campaigns in her home country of Australia and globally.
 She has also served as a member of the Governing Body of the International Labour Organisation and is represented on a number of international commissions concerning climate action, industrial transition, and economic reform.

-Honourable Simon Kofe is a Member of Parliament of Tuvalu, and the Minister of Justice, Communication and Foreign Affairs.
+Simon Kofe is a member of parliament of Tuvalu, and the Minister of Justice, Communication and Foreign Affairs.
 He is a lawyer by profession and has previously held positions as an associate in private practice in Fiji, Crown counsel in the Attorney General’s Office of Tuvalu, Assistant People’s Lawyer of Tuvalu, Legal Adviser of the Fisheries Department of Tuvalu, and more recently the Senior Magistrate of Tuvalu.